 Click the image below to get your free less-stressful holidays planner, and become a Making Lemonade VIP at the same time:

-I hope that helps you keep your seasoned organized and less stressful.
+I hope that helps you keep your season organized and less stressful.
 Got any great ideas to share?
 Let us know!